-Moreover, there is no possibility of losing our valuable files and documents if we store it on a cloud.
-Google Drive offers an official client for all the major OS except Linux until now.
-As a Linux user, you have lots of ways and alternatives for using Google Drive.
+Google Drive is one of the best Cloud Storage options in the market.
+It offers sufficient storage for free to fulfill our primary requirements, including storing photos, Gmail, or various documents.
+The popularity of Google drive increasing day by day, and we can assume that cloud storage will take the throne from physical storage shortly.
+So it’s always better to adapt ourselves to changing technology.
+Moreover, there is no possibility of losing our valuable files and documents if we store them on a cloud.
+Google Drive offers an official client for all the dominant OS except Linux until now.
+As a Linux user, you have lots of ways and alternatives for using Google Drive in your system.
 There are many Google Drive Linux Client software available out there that can do the work for you seamlessly.

 Best Google Drive Linux Client Software

-Insync is one of the popular and feature-rich Google Drive desktop client for Linux.
+Insync is one of the famous and feature-rich Google Drive desktop client for Linux.
 You can do almost anything that you need to do with Google Drive.
-It offers both GUI and CLI interface that helps both new and advanced Linux users to perform the task smoothly.
+It offers both a GUI and CLI interface that helps both new and advanced Linux users to perform the task smoothly.

-With the help of this Google Drive Client, you can sync multiple accounts, get the desktop notification, sync shared files, and supports Symlink, junction, and alias etc. Insync is not free rather it comes with 15 days free trial basis and if you like it, pay $29 for lifetime usage.
+With the help of this Google Drive Client, you can sync multiple accounts, get the desktop notification, sync shared files, and supports Symlink, junction, and alias, etc. Insync is not free.
+Instead, it comes with 15 days free trial basis and if you like it, pay $29 for lifetime usage.

-Maybe you have heard the name of Grive which was a Client for Google Drive sync for the desktop environment.
-Grive is now abandoned but Grive2 is there for performing as Google Drive client for Linux which is forked of Grive.
+Maybe you have heard the name of Grive, which was a Client for Google Drive sync for the desktop environment.
+Grive is now abandoned, but Grive2 is there for performing as Google Drive client for Linux, which is forked of Grive.
 It supports the new Drive REST API and partial sync.

-DriveSync is also a command line tool for synchronizing Google Drive files and documents on your local system.
+DriveSync is also a command-line tool for synchronizing Google Drive files and documents on your local system.
 You can download remote files, upload new files, blacklist or whitelist files for sync, and many such things without any hassle.
-It can be used as the best replacement of official Google Drive client for Windows or Mac OS.
+It can be used as the best replacement of an official Google Drive client for Windows or Mac OS.
 It’s one of the best Google Drive Client for Linux available right now.

 9. GNOME Online Accounts